Edgewall Software

 oh and sorry my initial description I kept typing trac-cgi instead of trac.cgi

-The scripts are available as part of the source (/trunk/cgi-bin), but you are right: This no longer gets installed anywhere, and will only be available if you download or checkout the full source.
+The scripts are available as part of the source (trunk/cgi-bin), but you are right: This no longer gets installed anywhere, and will only be available if you download or checkout the full source.
 A typical easy_install will not make the files available.

 Following the migration to Setuptools, Trac no longer leaves copies of any resources outside the installed .egg - and only read-only runtime files are deployed there. cgi-bin, sample-plugins and contrib directories all behave this way.
 Unlike the old 'share' strategy, the .egg is a moving target and not suitable for keeping auxillary files used by other processes.

 I agree that this can be a bit confusing, but not quite sure what to do about it.
-Improving documentation may help, as currently this switch is only documented in TracDev/ReleaseNotes/0.11#General - mentioning new settings for shared config, plugins and templates.
+Improving documentation may help, as currently this switch is only documented in TracDev/ReleaseNotes/0.11 - mentioning new settings for shared config, plugins and templates.

 In some form or another this should be clarified in soon-ish.